REC Coach and Manager Info – Spring 2026 Season

 Age Groups and Game Details (4v4, 7v7, kick-ins, throw-ins, etc.)

-The Fall 2023 age groups/divisions are now posted.
-Use the link below to see playing format, fields used, game length, etc.
+Use the link below to see playing format, fields used, game length, etc. for the Fall 2025 season.
+The chart will be updated on/around February 7 for the Spring 2026 season.

 Riverside Soccer Complex – Info on Practices and Games